kzhen/refunited-dotnet-client/README.md

 Tests
 ======

-Not all of the tests will pass without supplying valid email addresses / phone numbers.
+To get all of the tests to pass you will need to supply valid email addresses / phone numbers.
 These details have been removed